 “I think people are very important and I completely agree…We have all seen people invest into firms that look great on the outside, but they are not really in the flow of the deals and are not getting the good quality deals that are necessary.
 One of the things that we are really focused on is the outstanding nature of accelerators around the world as dealflow.
 For us when we look at Venture, we just did a study of 100 VC firms in Singapore, and we found out that 20% of these guys had no external bridge to entrepreneurs, whatsoever.
 And they include most of the largest funds…they had no email on their sites, no form, no way for the entrepreneur to contact them…Looking at the deal funnel and validating that company’s ability to source and research, and understand the deals coming in, is probably the most important factor, at least in our asset class.” – John Sharp, Hatcher+

 We are much more inundated with information and data these days.
-How do you cut through this and what specific data are you looking at and how do you apply this to returns?
+How do you cut through this and what specific data are you looking at?

 “…When we are working with accelerators, the biggest problem we see that accelerators are not addressing right now is performance data.
 We developed a score, the DART Score.
 The Diligence, Accuracy, Responsiveness, and Transparency, and every month we ask the entrepreneurs to update this score.
 After the 6-month cohort, these guys go to a demo day, and investors get a chart in front of them to see just how D A R T and transparent these entrepreneurs have been.
 This has never happened before…What used to happen, and we call this “charming founder syndrome,” they stand up and make their pitch and wave their hands around, and maybe people will be convinced.
 We think this is a flawed strategy and data is really helpful, even at the super early stage, to figure out who has a real business…” – John Sharp, Hatcher+